Tracking golden monkeys in Mgahinga Gorilla National Park.

 • Canopy Walkway – A suspended bridge offering breathtaking forest views.

-• Chimpanzee Trekking – An exhilarating alternative to gorilla trekking.
+• chimpanzee trekking – An exhilarating alternative to gorilla trekking.

 • Waterfall Hikes – Scenic trails leading to stunning waterfalls.